Scheduling Policies and Considerations

 Building Hours: Please keep in mind that not all buildings are always open.
 While it may be possible to arrange to have a building openned, there may be additional costs or security concerns.

-Quiet Hours (in and near Residence Halls): All members of the University Community have a right to reasonable peace and quiet during normal hours of rest.
+Quiet Hours (near Residence Halls): All members of the University Community have a right to reasonable peace and quiet during normal hours of rest.
 Creating undue noise or disturbance in or adjacent to residential units is prohibited between 12 midnight and 7 AM on weekdays and between 2 AM and 9 AM on Saturdays and Sundays.

 Closing Time (for student events): All events and activities held on Sundays through Thursdays must close by 12 midnight.
 Friday and Saturday events and activities must close by 2 AM.